-I am broadly interested in the design and analysis of algorithms, especially when it involves randomness and applications to large data sets.Previously, I graduated from Caltech with a degree in computer science in 2016.
+I am broadly interested in the design, analysis, and application of algorithms, especially when they involve randomness and applications to large data sets.Previously, I graduated from Caltech with a degree in computer science in 2016.

 My CV is available.